joost-morsink/FF-admin-module/doc/arch/intro.md

 ## Abstract

 This document describes the architecture and technical design of an administration module for the Future Fund.
-Initially, the proposed solution was to administer all financial data in the website's database, but several conditions have changed the preferred architecture to be an highly offline scenario.
+Initially, the proposed solution was to administer all statistical data in the website's database, but several conditions have changed the preferred architecture to be an highly offline scenario.

+This scenario comprises the Future Fund's online website as well as an administration module that is described in this document.
+The purpose of this module is to:

+* Import donation data

+* Perform necessary calculations for investments, liquidations and transfers to charity, based on the Future Fund's business rules

+* Export data for statistics

 The proposed solution is an event sourcing solution.
 The key motivating drivers for this insight are: